bwattle/SDD19/README.md

 # SDD19
 Class site
-The cat sat on the mat
+The cat sat on the mat.
+This is an experimental file to learn GitHub.